turbinenreiter/MicroPythonSmallSats/text/Background.md

     [1, 2, 3, 4, 5, 6] # results in a concatenated list
     ~~~

     When adding two lists with a +, the two lists get concatenated.
-When the user is working on vector mathematics, this can be a pitfall, as she would expect a vector addition instead.
+When the user is working on vector mathematics, this can be a pitfall, as one might expect a vector addition instead.

 * __Orthogonality__
     Orthogonality means that a language has a small number of primitive concepts, that can be combined in a defined way to form the program.
 Every possible combination is allowed and meaningful.
 The combinations allow a finite set of primitives to form any imaginable program.
+    The term orthogonality is borrowed from geometry, where it describes a right angle between two vectors.
+In computer science, the term is used to describe the property of a language primitive to have no side effects.
+Two language primitives are considered orthogonal when combining them does not change their behavior.

     As an example, we use the primitives ```list```, ```+```, ```for```, ```in``` to implement a vector addition.

     ~~~{.python}
-    >>> [op1 + op2 for op1, op2 in [1,2,3], [4,5,6]]
+    >>> [op1 + op2 for op1, op2 in [1, 2, 3], [4, 5, 6]]
     [5, 7, 9] # performs vector addition
     ~~~

+    The ```for op in [1, 2, 3]``` construct creates a loop in which the variable ```op``` is set to the n-th element of the list on the n-th iteration through the loop.
+In this context, orthogonality is given when the following conditions are true.

+        * the ```list``` that is iterate over is not changed by doing so
+        * the ```for _ in``` construct behaves the same for any data type it is used on, meaning that it does not change its behavior according to it

+    The first condition is true for our example.
+The second however shows the limits of the concept: iterating over a data type is only sensible when the data type is a congregation of values.
+Iterating over a single value does not work and is not allowed.
+This means that while orthogonality as a mathematical concept can be proven or disproven for a programming language, but in the computer science context it is not a binary decision, but a scale.

 * __Data Types__
     Adequate data types as well as means to define new types and data structures greatly enhance readability.
 For example, without a boolean type, a flag would have to be set as ```0``` or ```1```, while otherwise more expressive keywords like ```false``` or ```true``` can be used.
 Expanding our example, we see that by using a vector data type, function overloading helps us to achieve vector addition in a more natural way.